wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    Notice the default expiry period is <strong>two years</strong>.

-   "rsa2048" is the strength of the encryption algorithm applied.
+   "rsa2048" is the encryption algorithm used.

 1. <a href="#ListKeys">List keys</a> again.